-One of the mysteries surrounding the famous Pastéis de Belém tarts concerns the age of the secret recipe; developed by monks who lived in the Jerónimos Monastery centuries ago, it may be 200 or more years old.
-One thing, however, is certain—the recipe is one of Lisbon’s best-kept secrets and other cafés can still only dream about recreating the sweet classic.
+One of the mysteries surrounding the famous Pastéis de Belém tarts concerns the age of the recipe; developed by monks who lived in the Jerónimos Monastery centuries ago, it may be 200 or more years old.
+One thing, however, is certain—the recipe is one of Lisbon’s best-kept secrets and despite other cafés coming rather close, they can still only dream about recreating the original sweet classic.
+There are many variations of pastéis de nata but only one Pastéis de Belém.

 Where did your secret recipe originate from and how old is it?